Rhythm & Rhyme Workshop

 The Rhythm and Rhyme Workshop will show writers how to do just that—teach you how to write rhyming picture books that agents and editors will clamor to request, but more importantly, books that parents and children will love to read (and re-read, ad nauseum, until both parent and child can recite it from memory, to some parents’ chagrin).

-The class will cover the essential elements of every rhyming text:
+The three 30-minute video presentations will cover the essential elements of every rhyming text:

 - rhyme scheme